neo4j/graphql/docs/rfcs/rfc-035-authorization.md

 type AuthorizationConfig = {
   secret: string | JWKS
   verify: boolean;
-  jwtPayload: Schema;
 }
 ```

 `AuthorizationConfig.secret` will assume symmetric type if passed a string, or other types by passing in different objects.
 This will allow us to use the same configuration for a variety of secret types. `jose` also supports SPKI encoded RSA keys.

 `AuthorizationConfig.verify` will be `true` by default, but can be set to `false` if the desired behaviour is to decode only.

-`AuthorizationConfig.jwtPayload` is of type `Schema` from the `jsonschema` library.
-This will allow users to define the structure of their JWT payload using a JSON schema.
-This will feed into the GraphQL types generated for usage in authorization rules.

 To configure auth with a symmetric secret "secret", the following can be executed: